tcozianu/AutomationsVBA/README.md

 These scripts automate interactions with web applications, data extraction, processing, and more.

 **Contents**
-**VBA Scripts:** This folder contains VBA scripts designed to run within Excel workbooks, automating tasks such as data retrieval, manipulation, and reporting.
+**VBA Scripts:** The files contain VBA scripts designed to run within Excel workbooks, automating tasks such as data retrieval, manipulation, and reporting.
 **Selenium Scripts:** Here, you'll find Selenium scripts, enabling automated testing and web interaction outside of Excel.

 **Features**
 **Web Automation:** Automate repetitive tasks on web applications, reducing manual effort and errors.
 **Data Processing:** Extract, transform, and load data from web sources into Excel workbooks for further analysis.
 **Efficiency:** Improve productivity by automating time-consuming tasks and workflows.

 **Getting Started**
 To use these automation scripts:

 Clone the Repository: Clone this repository to your local machine using Git.